AreaLayer/rust-l402/README.md

 ## Example Usage

-This example demonstrates how to use the L402 client with the Alby wallet to make a request to the `rnd.ln.sulu.sh/randomnumber` API, which returns a random number.
+This example demonstrates how to use the L402 client with the LND wallet to make a request to the `rnd.ln.sulu.sh/randomnumber` API, which returns a random number.

 ### Quick Start